ethereum/consensus-specs/specs/_features/eip7594/polynomial-commitments-sampling.md

                                 cells: Sequence[Cell],
                                 proofs_bytes: Sequence[Bytes48]) -> bool:
     """
-    Verify a set of cells, given their corresponding proofs and their coordinates (row_id, column_id) in the blob matrix.
+    Verify a set of cells, given their corresponding proofs and their coordinates (row_index, column_index) in the blob matrix.
 The list of all commitments is also provided in row_commitments_bytes.

     This function implements the naive algorithm of checking every cell